-Chairs : Dr. Rabi Mohtar (TEES Professor, Texas A&M University) and Bassel Daher (Research Associate,Texas A&M University)
+Chairs : Dr. Rabi Mohtar (TEES Professor, Texas American university of beirut) and Bassel Daher (Research Associate,Texas A&M University)

 Bridging social and physical sciences to address interconnected water, energy, and food security challenges

 Water, Energy, and Food securities are central to healthy, sustainable economies.
 Growing pressures to meet water, energy, and food demands, are driven by rising global populations, rapid urbanization, changing diets, and economic growth.
 These pressures are exacerbated by growing interdependencies between tightly interconnected resource systems.
 Unless we account for the interdependencies and the potential trade-offs as we plan for the future allocation of resources, we risk the unintended consequences likely to result from addressing a singular set of challenges and thereby creating others.

 In the coming 15 years, 193 United Nations member states have committed to work toward achieving 17 Sustainable Development Goals (SDGs).
 The goals include specific targets and local indicators to monitor progress on achieving the water, energy, and food securities, and others related to economic growth, sustainable consumption, health, climate, and more.
 The water-energy-food nexus research community has a unique opportunity to leverage the momentum toward these goals.
 As nations work toward achieving the 17 goals, they must also be aware of the extent of their interconnectedness and the potential of competition between them.
 In order to ensure arrival at the goals by 2030, without such unintended consequences, action plans must be developed that promote an understanding of the interconnections between physical resource systems and the players (stakeholders) involved using them.
 Achieving the SDGs requires innovative plans that cross multiple scales: plans that could benefit from a framework for a structured approach that promotes and guides interdisciplinary collaboration.